hCaptcha/hcaptcha-wordpress-plugin/README.md

 **NOTE: This is a community-developed plugin.
 All integrations were submitted by developers like you.
 If you see an integration that doesn't work, or one that's missing, please open a pull request!**

+Note that PRs should meet [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
+This is automatically enforced by CI.

 hCaptcha is a drop-in replacement for reCAPTCHA that earns website owners money and helps companies get their data labeled, without giving your user data to an ad company.

 ## Installation

-0. Sign up at https://hcaptcha.com/ to get a site key and secret.
+0. Sign up at [hCaptcha.com](https://www.hcaptcha.com/) to get a site key and secret.
 1. Upload `hcaptcha-wp` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enter your Site Key and SECRET in the Settings -> hCaptcha menu in WordPress